chalatz/tours/pages/tours/guided/best-attractions.md

 **RHODIAN TRADITIONAL ART**

 Your tour guide will make a brief stop at a local pottery workshop.
 Here you'll see how the potter works at his wheel to make **the famous rhodian potteries**.
-You can also learn the mystery of the Pythagorean cup.
-Guided Tour (Stop Visit Photos).
+You can also learn the mystery of the Pythagorean cup. <u>Guided Tour</u> (Stop Visit Photos).

 **PANORAMIC VIEW OF LINDOS**